hpcloud/heroku-buildpack-ruby/README.md

     -----> Installing dependencies using Bundler version 1.1.rc

-NOTE: You'll need to vendor the plugins, node, Bundler, and libyaml by running the rake tasks for the buildpack to work properly.
+NOTE: You'll need to vendor the node, Bundler, and libyaml by running the rake tasks for the buildpack to work properly.

 Flow
 ----